What exactly is Nightlase?

 Snoring could be a symptom of a more severe health problem, such as sleep apnea.
 Snoring occurs when a partial airway obstruction results in the snoring sound, while sleep apnea is defined as a total airway obstruction lasting at least 10 seconds.
 When a person has a sleep apnea incident, they stop breathing for ten seconds or longer.

 While Nightlase may be effective in reducing snoring, sleep apnea may persist.

-Snoring is often connected to sleep apnea, but it is also possible for persons with sleep apnea do not snore at all.
-This implies that if you do not get a complete evaluation prior to therapy, your snoring issue may be resolved, but you may still have undetected sleep apnea.
-The reality is that the majority of individuals who snore continuously also have sleep apnea, so it’s critical to have a complete diagnosis before beginning Nightlase therapy.
+Snoring is often connected to sleep apnea, but it is also possible for people with sleep apnea not to snore.
+This implies that if you do not get a complete evaluation before therapy, your snoring issue may be resolved, but you may still have undetected sleep apnea.
+The reality is that most individuals who snore continuously also have sleep apnea, so it’s critical to have a complete diagnosis before beginning Nightlase therapy.